 - Select the brush tool.
 Change the brush opacity to 40-50%.
 Select a solid, hard, black circle.
 If the opacity is too great, it will waste ink and make it difficult to see where you drew the outline when you transfer it to the template.

 Now for the critical step: Set the stroke width to account for the distance from the template guide to the routed inlay piece.
-THE SKINNY OF IT: 34px FOR A 72dpi IMAGE; 141px FOR A 300dpi IMAGE.
+THE SKINNY OF IT: 34px FOR A 72dpi IMAGE; 141px FOR A 300dpi IMAGE, if using a Whiteside Inlay Kit.

 Here’s how this was calculated: